jrochkind/attr_json/README.md

 * There are limits to what you can do with just jsonb_contains queries.
-We could support operations like `>`, `<`, `<>` as [jsonb_accessor](https://github.com/devmynd/jsonb_accessor), even accross keypaths -- but the semantics get confusing accross keypaths, especially with multiple keypaths expressed.
-The proper postgres indexing also gets confusing accross keypaths.
-Even with jsonb contains, the semantics get confusing, it's not always clear what you're asking for.
-Full query language support for something similar to what mongodb does is probably quite possible to translate to postgres jsonb, but a bunch of work to write, and confusing how indexes apply.
-(You can always use a before_safe to denormalize/renormalize copy your data into ordinary AR columns/associations though.)
+We could support operations like `>`, `<`, `<>` as [jsonb_accessor](https://github.com/devmynd/jsonb_accessor), even accross keypaths.
+(At present, you could use a before_savee to denormalize/renormalize copy your data into ordinary AR columns/associations for searching.
+Or perhaps a postgres ts_vector for text searching.
+Needs to be worked out.)

 * We could/should probably support `jsonb_order` clauses, even
   accross key paths, like jsonb_accessor.